 The placards and plates are available for those who:

 To obtain a disabled placard or plate:

-For a summary of requirements, see the downloadable brochure, A User’s Guide to North Carolina Handicap Parking Placards and Plates.
+For a summary of requirements, see the DMV's page on Frequently Asked Questions about North Carolina parking placards and plates.

 The DMV website offers basic information for North Carolina drivers, including requirements for licensing and registration.